melisavacca/PyBer_Analysis/README.md

 ## Analysis
 The purpose of this new analysis was to create a summary DataFrame and multiple line plot of the data specifically by city type (urbran, suburban, rural).
-Instead of finding data for a specific cities in different areas, we were able to focus on each type of city as a whole and compare total rides, total drivers, total fares, average fare per ride, and average fare per driver in rural, suburban, and urban cities.
+Instead of finding data for specific cities in different areas, we were able to focus on each type of city as a whole and compare total rides, total drivers, total fares, average fare per ride, and average fare per driver in rural, suburban, and urban cities.

 ## Results